 3: Stow the ego

 No field of human endeavor is free from the curse of one-upmanship.
 That includes vaping.
-It’s extremely uncool to try and assert vaping superiority by trotting out a £2,000 Gepetto Elite V2 and snickering at lesser beings with their £8 e-cigs.
+It’s extremely uncool to try and assert vaping superiority by trotting out a $2,500 vape mod and snickering at those puffing on disposable vaporizers.
 Why would you do that?
-Do you also wear an Armani suit when you go to the pub?
+Do you also wear an Armani suit when you go to your local bar?
 Basic vaping etiquette calls for people to respect one another, not to use vaping as an excuse for stroking their own ego.

 4: Stealth vaping

 Stealth vaping is by definition something you do discreetly so as not to draw attention to yourself.
 So the idea that there are rules surrounding stealth vaping in Parker seems a little counterintuitive.
 After all, if you stealth vape successfully no one is the wiser, so where’s the harm?
-The harm is that you might get caught vaping where it’s not allowed and this could set back the cause of vaping, which is already having a hard enough time gaining acceptance.
+The harm is that you might get caught vaping where it’s not allowed and this could set back the cause of vaping and tarnish the public’s perception of vape users.

 Few people these days would be okay if someone lit a cigarette at the dinner table.
 And while vape clouds can’t be compared from a health standpoint to clouds of toxic cigarette smoke it’s also likely that an equally small number of people would be okay if you started vaping at the dinner table, regardless of where that table was located.
 The only reasonable chance you have of vaping around food is if you ask the host for permission first.

 People share joints and bongs, but for some reason, all of that is different than sharing a vaping device.
-We’re not sure why it is but most people don’t want anyone else taking puffs off their e-cigs or mods.
-If you don’t believe us try reaching for someone else’s vaping device and see how they react.
-Sure as day follows night it won’t be pretty.
-Of course these days most people are hyper-aware that when it comes to malicious microbes like the coronavirus sharing is spreading, which no doubt contributes to people’s unease about sharing their vape device.
+We’ve found that many vaporizer users don’t want anyone else taking puffs off their e-cigs or mods.
+If you don’t believe us, try reaching for someone else’s vaping device and see how they react (we’re guessing it won’t be pretty).
+This could relate to our society’s increased awareness of malicious microbes since the onset of COVID-19 – sharing vapes means spreading germs, which no doubt contributes to many users’ reluctance.

 The Bottom Line

 A lot of these etiquette “rules” come down to common courtesy and not engaging in furious arguments with the anti-smoking lunatic fringe.
-Because vaping as we know it is a relatively new practice it hasn’t yet found a secure niche in society.
+Because vaping as we know it is a relatively new practice, it hasn’t yet found a secure niche in society.
 That’s something that is going to have to be worked out over time.
 For now, take the above suggestions to heart and enjoy your favorite ejuice in peace and quiet.
-And if you’re looking for the best vaporizers in Parker don’t bother searching for “vape shop near me”, just stop by the Smoking Buddha.
+And if you’re looking for the best vaporizers in Parker, just stop by the Smoking Buddha!